 On this page:

-The Bert Evans Apprentice Scholarships were launched in 2014 to assist apprentices who need additional financial support.
+The Bert Evans Apprentice Scholarships were launched in 2014 to assist apprentices who needed additional financial support.

 The Bert Evans Apprentice Scholarships assist apprentices in NSW who have demonstrated:

 - hardship in their personal circumstances